Skip to content

 To search for a specific CITE role template, follow these steps:

-2. Under the CITE Roles Administration View, click on the Search Bar and type the name of the desired role template.
+2. Under the CITE Roles Administration View, click the Search Bar and type the name of the desired role template.

 Glossary